-This policy will be communicated to all stakeholders within TSH via the intranet and through the staff bulletin.
+This policy will be communicated to all stakeholders within the State Hospital via email, the hospital's intranet and through the staff bulletin.

-The Person Centred Improvement Service will facilitate communication with Patients, Carers and Volunteers.
+The Person Centred Improvement Team will facilitate communication with Patients, Carers and Volunteers.

 The Child and Adult Protection Forum will be responsible for the implementation and monitoring of this policy.